Privacy Policy

 - Temporary processing files: deleted within 6 hours.

-- Project metadata (titles, clip records, transcripts): kept while the project file exists; deleted when you delete the project.
+- Project metadata (titles, clip records, the cleaned transcript text shown in the editor): kept while the project file exists; deleted when you delete the project.

 Your rights